-Teachers from schools that have paid a Manditory Participation Fee for 2017 are eligible to apply for complimentary tickets to selected concerts.
-The concerts for Term 3 are:
+Teachers from schools that have paid a school Participation Fee for the current year are eligible to apply for complimentary tickets to selected concerts.
+Check back in 2018 for concert dates.

 To request tickets please email firstname.lastname@example.org with the name of the concert in the subject line.

 These resources are freely available for download and educational use.